altocodenl/cell/readme.md

 1. **Fourdata**: a simple way to **represent data with text**.
 This allows you to look directly at any data that comes your way.
 2. **Dataspace**: a single space **where all the data of your project exists**.
 Every part of your data has a meaningful location.
-3. **Dialogue**: programming as a **conversation**: you write *calls* to the system, and the system responds back with some data.
+3. **Dialog**: programming as a **conversation**: you write *calls* to the system, and the system responds back with some data.
 You can see both your call and the response as data.
 4. **Fivelogic**: write any logic with **only five constructs** which you can understand in a few minutes.
 5. **Reactive**: the system is **always up to date** and responds to your changes (just like a spreadsheet!).
 6. **Integrated editor**: language, database, API and UI are in one editor that runs in your web browser.